quantum-mob/QuantumPlaybook/README.md

 ## Update

-The contents of this package is actively updated, and you may want to check for updates from time to time:
+At the momoment, the contents of this package are being actively generated and modified, and you may want to check for updates from time to time:

 ```Mathematica
 << QuantumWorkbook`